-(1) A grant of procedural assistance does not preclude the obligation of the recipient of the assistance to compensate the adverse party's procedure expenses if judgment is given against the recipient of the assistance, yet the court may, pursuant to subsection 11 of section 108 of this Code, impose a limit on the procedure expenses to be compensated.

-(2) In the case that judgment is given for the recipient of procedural assistance, the court orders the party adverse to the party of that recipient to pay the procedure expenses which the recipient of the assistance was exempted from paying or which he was allowed to pay by instalments but has not yet paid in part or in full, into government receipts in proportion to the extent to which the action was granted.
+- (1) A grant of procedural assistance does not preclude the obligation of the recipient of the assistance to compensate the adverse party's procedure expenses if judgment is given against the recipient of the assistance, yet the court may, in accordance with subsection 11 of § 108 of this Code, impose a limit on the procedure expenses to be compensated. - (2) In the case that judgment is given for the recipient of procedural assistance, the court orders the party adverse to the party of that recipient to pay the procedure expenses which the recipient of the assistance was exempted from paying or which he was allowed to pay by instalments but has not yet paid in part or in full, into state revenue in proportion to the extent to which the action was granted.
+If the adverse party is the republic of Estonia, the order of paying the procedural assistance expenses is forgone.

-(3) In the case that it falls on the recipient of procedural assistance to compensate the procedural expenses and the adverse party is not ordered to compensate those expenses, the court orders the procedural expenses to be borne by the government.
+[RT I, 28.11.2017, 1 entry into force 01.01.2018] - (3) In the case that it falls on the recipient of procedural assistance to compensate the procedural expenses and the adverse party is not ordered to compensate those expenses, the court orders the procedural expenses to be borne by the government.
 Regardless of the outcome of the proceedings, the recipient of procedural assistance is not exempt from the payment of those procedural expenses which were incurred as a result of that recipient's abusing of his or her rights under the rules of procedure, of misleading the court or of delaying the proceedings in bad faith.

 § 119.
-Appeal against a ruling concerning procedural assistance
+Interlocutory appeals concerning orders on procedural assistance

-(1) An applicant for or recipient of procedural assistance, or the Ministry of Finance or an institution designated by the minister responsible for the area may appeal any ruling entered by the administrative court or the circuit court concerning the grant or refusal of procedural assistance, and any ruling by which either of the previously mentioned rulings is varied or revoked, and the ruling entered by the circuit court in respect of the appeal may be further appealed to the Supreme Court.
+- (1) The applicant for or recipient of procedural assistance or, in the case provided in subsection 8 of § 15 of the State Legal Aid Act, the Bar Association, may lodge an interlocutory appeal against any order entered by the administrative court or the circuit court concerning the grant or refusal of procedural assistance, and against any order by which either of the previously mentioned orders is varied or revoked.
+The order granting full or partial exemption from the state fee may not be appealed with respect to the exemption granted.
+The order entered by the circuit court in respect of the appeal is not subject to further appeal.